Best Brewing Method for Light Roast

 Common Mistakes

-– Not measuring coffee and water accurately, which can lead to inconsistent flavors.
+– Not measuring coffee and water accurately, which can make a light roast taste either weak and watery or overly sharp and under-extracted.

-– Using water that’s either too hot or too cold for the brewing method.
+– Using water that’s either too hot or too cold for the brewing method, which can distort the flavor and make a light roast seem flatter than it really is.

 FAQ